Last updated: 14 August 2020

 Nowadays, however, type C receptacles are not frequently installed anymore, since older properties are almost always completely rewired when they are renovated or significantly altered.

 Most European countries don’t have the same plug and socket standard as France; they use the German type F system instead.
-This used to be a problem because type E plugs and sockets were incompatible with type F. The reason for the initial incompatibility was that grounding in the type E socket is accomplished with a round male pin, which is permanently mounted in the socket.
+This used to be a problem because type E plugs and sockets were initially incompatible with type F. The reason for the incompatibility was that grounding in the type E socket is accomplished with a round male pin, which is permanently mounted in the socket.
 Type F outlets, on the other hand, are earthed by means of two sprung metal strips on the inside edge of the recessed socket which make a friction connection with similar metal strips on the sides of the plug body.

 It is not allowed to install type F sockets in French properties, even though they are equally safe and 100% compatible with type C and type E plugs.
 The reason is economic: France wants to protect its own domestic receptacle manufacturers.
 Other European companies currently only sell the universal Continental European type F wall outlets and are not really interested in producing type E plug sockets as well.
 Allowing the installation of type F receptacles would significantly increase competition for French manufacturers.